umasha2000/shopSphere-backend/README.md

-# moja-backend
+# shopSphere-backend
-Moja is a e-commerce platform
+ShopSphere is a e-commerce platform